 College, 2004 - 2007, Associate

 Professor of Chemistry and Geology, and Chair of the Chemistry Department.
-The
+The responsibilities of this

-environmental geology, geochemistry, and geohydrology in both the chemistry and
+geochemistry, and geohydrology in both the chemistry

-geology departments, (2) guiding undergraduate student research in both
+and geology departments, (2) guiding undergraduate student research in both

 chemistry and geology, (3) administrative duties such as reviewing annual